 Make sure that it's actually serving ALL, and integrate all of this into staff training, student curriculum, and administrative policy.”

-In the meantime, learn more about the Model School District Policy by visiting The Trevor Project online, and watch Sam’s closing keynote from our virtual event, Conversations About: Mental Health and Wellness.
+Read part two of this interview with Sam Brinton, discussing common challenges faced by educators when building suicide prevention policies.
+You can learn more about the Model School District Policy by visiting The Trevor Project online, and watch Sam’s closing keynote from our virtual event, Conversations About: Mental Health and Wellness.

 If you or someone you know are thinking about suicide and in need of immediate support, please call the TrevorLifeline at 1-866-488-7386, or visit TrevorChat to connect with a counselor.